IHE/ITI.Finance/input/pagecontent/volume-1.md

 ##### XX.4.2.2.1 Lookup Beneficiary Use Case Description

-Amara Nwosu is a field agent for the National Health Insurance Scheme (NHIS) and need to lookup a beneficiary to respond to a service desk call.
+Amara Nwosu is a field agent for the National Health Insurance Scheme (NHIS) and needs to lookup a beneficiary to respond to a service desk call.

+1. The beneficary calls Amara in her office, identifies themselves and formulates the service request.
+1. optionally: Amara enters the beneficiary ID into her app (PoS) which verifies the beneficiary data from the CR and pre-fetches the demographic information.
+1. Amara sends an information request to the FIS using the beneficiary ID to the FIS.
+1. The FIS sends a notification with the requested insurance details to the app.
+2. Amary responds to the beneficiary request.

 ##### XX.4.2.2.2 Lookup Beneficiary Process Flow